thephpleague/url/dev-master/components/path.md

 ### String representation

-Basic host representations is done using the following methods:
+Basic path representations is done using the following methods:

 ~~~php
 use League\Url\Path;